garthlester/NERDTree/README.md

 I'm not currently aware of how to spawn an interactive menu in VSCode, so I went back to Llam4u's approach of implementing them as chords.

-There are some additional limitations:

-- In the original NERDTree, the copy command did the copying and the pasting, but I don't see a straightforward way to implement that behaviour given the limitations of VSCode.
-To compensate, I've added a separate paste command.

-- The move command on linux fills the role of both rename and cut/paste, however I can't find a way to do that in VSCode.
-Instead, `m` only renames, but I've added a separate cut command to make up for it.

 | Command| Default Keybinding | Description | Status |
 |---|---|---|---|
 | nerdtree.menu.add | a | add a child node | working |